The warm glow of the Nov. 6 election will finally dissipate for Wisconsin Democrats next January when the Legislature reconvenes.

 Most importantly, what is the Democratic program to resuscitate Wisconsin's economy?
 Walker and the Republicans talk a good game, but the results have been meager.

 The state's total workforce is still far below the December 2007 peak.
 Bureau of Labor Statistics data show that the state actually lost 4,500 jobs over the 12-month period ending in September.
 The governor's pledge to help add 250,000 jobs by January 2015 increasingly sounds like wishful thinking.

 Can the Democrats do better?

-Lucey, who is 94 (and living in an assisted-living condo on Madison's west side), brought consummate political skill to advancing a sweeping policy agenda.
+Lucey, who is 94 (and living in an assisted-living condo in Milwaukee), brought consummate political skill to advancing a sweeping policy agenda.
 "They were enormous changes all at once," recalls his former staffer David Adamany.

 Governing from 1971 to 1977, Lucey merged the two university systems, enacted consumer protection laws, strengthened ethics provisions for officials, revamped campaign finance laws, shifted mental health treatment from institutions to community programs and, perhaps most importantly, retooled government aid programs to reflect the progressive vision: Poorer communities, especially their schools, should get more state aid than richer communities.
 Republicans howled at how Lucey threatened their low-tax enclaves.